icute1349/ansible-role-icinga2/README.md

 Install of Icingaweb2

- - After install you will need to setup requirement above and finish the install at http://IP/icingaweb2/setup
+ - Ready to go at http://IP/icingaweb2/

 Compatibility
 -------------